terraform-aws-modules/terraform-aws-lambda/README.md

 ## <a name="build"></a> Build Dependencies

 You can specify `source_path` in a variety of ways to achieve desired flexibility when building deployment packages locally or in Docker.
 You can use absolute or relative paths.
+If you have placed terraform files in subdirectories, note that relative paths are specified from the directory where `terraform plan` is run and not the location of your terraform file.

 Note that, when building locally, files are not copying anywhere from the source directories when making packages, we use fast Python regular expressions to find matching files and directories, which makes packaging very fast and easy to understand.